mribica/mribica.github.com/_posts/2012-11-24-blogging-with-jekyll-and-github.markdown

 Create new post and save it to _posts directory.
 The format of these file is important, as named as YEAR-MONTH-DAY-title.MARKUP

+**2012-11-24-my-first-post.markdown**

+{% highlight html linenos %}
+---
+layout: post
+title: "Blogging for hackers with Jekyll and github"
+---

+# This my first post

+Content for the first post

+{% endhighlight %}

+## Run and deploy

 `~/mribica.github.com$ jekyll --server` will generate your blog.
-Now you can simply deploy it to github with gitpush.
+Now you can simply deploy it to github page with gitpush.